 Our Lady of the Lake College offers the following graduate level nursing degree programs:

 Master of Science in Nursing (MSN): Candidates for admission must hold a Bachelor of Science in Nursing (BSN).
 The MSN degree program offers two specialty tracks: Administrator and Educator.
+OLOL College is not enrolling students in the MSN program at this time.

 Master of Science in Nurse Anesthesia (MSNA): This degree prepares the graduate for advanced clinical practice as a nurse anesthetist.
 Graduates will be eligible to sit for the national certification exam.
 The MSNA degree is being phased out with the final MSNA cohort beginning in August of 2014.
 Applications are no longer being accepted for entry into the MSNA program.